erenkotar/predicting-game-success-tensorflow/README.md

 The aim of this study is to conduct explanatory data analysis on the data set and build a predictive model that will predict the success measure of a game.
 Moreover, it is intended to use additional unstructured data like text and images to develop an overall usage of whole data and exercise the application of NLP and computer vision tasks.

 **Data Summary:**
 Data contains information about games that were scraped from Google Play Store.
 It contains different types of data like numerical, categorical (nominal & ordinal), text, and image.
-The folder that contains the image is in data/icon_png.

 * Find raw data at **data/data.csv**
 * Find preprocessed data at **data/data_pp.csv**
+* Find image data at **data/icon_png**

 **Data Description:**